selvakumarjawahar/active_object/README.md

 # active_object

 This repository has the example code for implementing the Active Object architecture design pattern.
 This example is a companion code for my cppindia talk on the Active objects.
-The slides used in the cppindia talk are here <slide url>
+The slides used in the cppindia talk is part of the repository

 This example needs C++17 compliant compiler to build.
 There are no other external dependencies for building this example.
 If you want to run clangformat and clang-tidy, you will need to install clangformat and clang tidy.